mumuteam-source/metacraft-code/README.md

 ### Sample ERC721/ERC20 Contracts

-This includes basic ERC721 / ERC20 for the purposes of demonstrating integration with the NFTStore marketplace.
-We include a frontend script for minting and listing the items in Nftstore.
+This includes basic ERC721 / ERC20 for the purposes of demonstrating integration with the Metacraft marketplace.
+We include a frontend script for minting and listing the items in Metacraft.

 ### frontend scripts